-Terrorists or other malicious actors could acquire and use smuggled nuclear or other radioactive materials.
-WMDT works with partner countries to achieve a common understanding of the smuggling threat and to collaboratively prevent, detect, and respond to smuggling incidents.
+In support of U.S. efforts to prevent terrorists from acquiring chemical, biological, radiological, or nuclear (CBRN) materials for possible use in an attack, WMDT works with partner countries to achieve a common understanding of the CBRN terrorism threat and to collaboratively prevent, detect, and respond to incidents that put these materials at risk for terrorist acquisition, including smuggling incidents.
 To advance this mission, WMDT:

-- Implements U.S. counter nuclear smuggling policy by advancing U.S. interests with international organizations and individual partner countries;
+- Implements U.S. CBRN counter terrorism policy by advancing U.S. interests with international organizations and individual partner countries;

-- Develops and implements bilateral joint action plans with at-risk foreign partners who commit to collaborating on countering nuclear smuggling;
+- Develops and implements bilateral joint action plans with at-risk foreign partners who commit to collaborating on efforts to counter nuclear and other radioactive (R/N) material smuggling;

 - Provides and facilitates projects and trainings to help address critical vulnerabilities in high-threat partner countries;

-- Partners with other international donors to leverage funding and resources to support counter nuclear smuggling efforts;
+- Partners with other international donors to leverage funding and resources to support CBRN material security efforts;

 - Chairs the U.S. interagency Nuclear Trafficking Response Group; and